 who grew up too quickly and forgot the importance of fictional stories,

-the need to imagine for something a little more
+the need to imagine for something a little bit more

-saw it fit to clear this wilderness for something a little more
+saw it fit to clear this wilderness for something a little bit more

-for every split their metal tongues would lick
+For every hail Mary their metal tongues would lick

 would erupt in confused medley,